Identification of Incomplete Preferences: Illustration: Judicial Elections in Ohio

 In the 2018 midterm elections voters in Ohio participated in eight statewide races.
 In six of these races candidates' party affiliation was listed on the ballot, while in the remaining two it was not.
 The races where no party affiliation was noted on the ballot were the two races for the position of Justice of the Supreme Court of Ohio.
 The candidates had been selected in party-run primaries, and thus were affiliated with a party, but their affiliation was not actually printed on the ballot itself.
 As Table \ref{tab:Lorain_overall} shows, in Lorain county the percentage of voters who refrained from expressing a preference is above 20\% when party affiliation is not listed.
 About 40,000 voters who went to the polls, voted in most state-wide races, did not vote in the two state-wide races where a candidate's party affiliation was not printed on the ballot.\footnote{Similar numbers hold statewide, with more than 800,000 voters not voting in the races for Justice of the Supreme Court after having gone to the polls.} This is an example of what is sometimes called roll-off voting: fewer votes are cast in down-ballot races.
 It represents a particular form of abstention because the voter has already incurred the costs associated with going to the polls.

 The recent literature on ballot roll-off in judicial elections (see \cite{Hall-Bonneau-2008} or \cite{Marble-2017}), is mostly focused on empirically measuring it and its possible determinants.
 Similarly to what we find, this literature shows that affiliation on the ballot decreases ballot roll-off.
 There is also a theoretical literature explaining that abstention could stem from asymmetric information (\cite{Feddersen-Pesendorfer-1999}), or context-dependent voting (\cite{Callander-Wilson-2006}).
 In our framework, there could be an alternative reason for roll-off voting: incomplete preferences.
 When unable to rank alternatives, voters may decide not to make a choice and therefore do not vote in the corresponding race.
+Notice that a choice will be made for them anyhow, because the winner of the election will be selected as judge.
 In the context of voting, it is plausible to assume that those who came to the polls and did not vote behave that way because they could not compare the candidates.
 In the notation of equation \ref{equ:convexIDregionIV} in Section \ref{sec:abstention}, it means we can assume that $\Theta^U = \{(0,0)\}$.
 In other situations when a portion of the individuals do not report their choices (missing observations), a more plausible assumption is that $\Theta^U =\{(\theta_0,\theta_1):0 \leq \theta_0+\theta_1 \leq 1\}$.

 The two races for a seat on the Ohio Supreme Court were Baldwin versus Donnelly and DeGenaro versus Stewart.
 As mentioned above, for these races the party affiliation of the candidates was not indicated on the ballot.
 We know, however, that Donnely, in the first race, and Stewart, in the second race, were affiliated with the Democratic Party.
 Table \ref{tab:Ohio_judges_races_Lorain} describes the results for these two races in Lorain county.